Skip to main content

 Percocet® Detection Times by Test Type

-Test Type Detection Window
+Test Type Typical Detection Window

-Urine 1 to 4 days
+Urine About 1 to 4 days

-Blood Up to 24 hours
+Blood Up to about 24 hours

-Saliva 1 to 2 days
+Saliva About 1 to 2 days

-Hair Up to 90 days
+Hair Up to about 90 days (varies by test and hair growth)

 • Immediate-release oxycodone: shorter duration